Top 9 common mistakes on Instagram

 That's the first thing for me.
 That this business is so interested in my business that they didn't even take 10 seconds to check out my profile so that they'd know I didn't need them to build me a website.
 Or that I'm a man and therefore have no purpose being their brand ambassador for their new lingerie set.

-That brand has just removed themselves from my radar.
+That brand has just removed itself from my radar.

 So if you absolutely have a need to cold pitch, someone, do your research!
 Make your pitch personal to their potential pain points or needs and how you can solve them.